Skip to navigation menu Skip to content

 The Autism Blog

-Our intent is to provide information that may be helpful to raising a child with autism.
-We anticipate content will range from topics such as selecting a summer camp to sibling support to new research findings.
+We seek to provide information that may be helpful for families and individuals living with autism.
+Content will range from topics such as summer activities to sibling support to new research findings.
 In addition, we will share our perspective on the latest news and information about autism.

 We know the topic of autism can be a sensitive one and there are many differing opinions surrounding various aspects of this disorder.
-Given this, we’ll strive to provide several different perspectives so you can form your own opinion.
+We hope that you, our readers, will each find something of value from the topics and perspectives we share.
 We look forward to your comments and ideas for topics you’d like us to explore.

 Call 911 in the case of any emergency.